FOUNDATION IN DANCE I & II

 - Graded Level (Grade 1 – 6 for age 6+) – Develop technical accuracy with correct body placement, versatile range of movement, all-round strengths and abilities, sense of self-expression and creative improvisation

-- Vocational Level (Intermediate Foundation – Advanced 2 for age 12+) – Develop virtuosity in performance, awareness of audiences and self-expression, comprehensive technique in the styles of modern, jazz, lyrical and contemporary, as well as mature improvisation skills
+- Vocational Level (Intermediate Foundation, Intermediate, Advanced 1 & Advanced 2 for age 12+) – Develop virtuosity in performance, awareness of audiences and self-expression, comprehensive technique in the styles of modern, jazz, lyrical and contemporary, as well as mature improvisation skills

 – Imperial Society of Teachers of Dancing (ISTD), United Kingdom:

-The ISTD is a registered educational charity and membership association, and is one of the world’s leading dance examination boards with faculties from ballet to ballroom, theatre, dancesport and social dance.
-Since 1904, ISTD have provided training for dance teachers and examiners, enabling teachers to enter their students for examinations, develop new techniques, promote knowledge of dance and spread the joy of dance.
+Established in 1904, the ISTD is a registered educational charity and membership association, and is one of the world’s leading dance examination boards with 12 faculties from ballet, modern, ballroom, dance sport and social dance.
+ISTD mission is to educate the public in the art of dancing in all its forms, to promote the knowledge of dance, to provide up-to-date techniques, and to maintain and improve teaching standards across the globe.
+The ISTD is always moving with the times to keep pace with the latest developments in dance.
 Currently, ISTD has more than 7,500 members in over 50 countries throughout the world and holds 250,000 examinations each year.

 Jazz is a highly energetic and showy dance style which combines rhythm, expression and technique.
 The term jazz is shared by a broad range of dance styles such as old school jazz, technical jazz, broadway, musical, lyrical jazz, street jazz or jazz funk.